 Schwartz’s Risk Management Techniques

-- Position Sizing: Determining the appropriate amount to invest in each trade based on the level of risk.
+- Position Sizing: This is the holy grail.
+Calculating the appropriate amount to invest in each trade ensures that a string of five losers doesn’t blow up the portfolio.

 3. Discipline: Adhering to a Strict Trading Plan